solanyn/website/content/posts/deploying-kubeflow.md

 ### Conclusion

-Of course, things could break with the next release of manifests and I may have to go through the whole process again.
-The key things that I think will make this easily configurable are using Kustomize patches to update deployments.
-Being a contributor helps since I would be well-aware ahead of time if there are any significant manifest changes.
-There are plans to include some new features such as supporting Gateway API and using Istio Ambient mode which could pose some new challenges.
-Until then, thanks for reading!
+While future changes to the manifests could require rework, using Kustomize patches makes changes relatively easy to reconfigure.
+Being a contributor helps here, I would be aware of any breaking changes that could be introduced.
+Looking forward to the ongoing improvements like Gateway API support and Istio Ambient mode and how things will break in my cluster!
+Thanks for reading.